Kyle Richards Reacts After Caitlyn Jenner Expresses Interest In Joining The ‘RHOBH’ Cast

 “I think it would be interesting,” Richards replied, via video from her home in Encino, California.

-Richards also gave a bit of a shrug at the idea, as if to say she’d welcome Jenner to the show.
+Richards also gave a bit of a shrug at the idea, as if to say she would welcome Jenner to the show.

-As fans may have heard, Hutchins told Entertainment Tonight weeks ago that she would sign up for a role on The Real Housewives of Beverly Hills “in two seconds,” which prompted Jenner to admit that she recently “got into” the show after watching a couple of episodes of the show with Hutchins.
+As fans may have heard, Hutchins told Entertainment Tonight weeks ago that she would sign up for a role on The Real Housewives of Beverly Hills “in two seconds.”
+The comment prompted Jenner to admit that she recently “got into” the show after watching a couple of episodes of the show.

 “You know, I’ve done reality television pretty much all my life — sports is reality television — and I was watching that and saying, ‘I could see myself getting in there with some of the drama,'” Jenner explained.

-Richards doesn’t have a friendship with Jenner but she does have a friendship with her ex-wife, Kris Jenner, and is frequently seen with her in Instagram photos and on her Instagram Stories.
+Richards does not have a friendship with Jenner, but she does have a friendship with her ex-wife, Kris Jenner, and is frequently seen with her in Instagram photos and on her Instagram Stories.
 In fact, because of Richards’ close relationship with Kris, Kris has been rumored to be joining The Real Housewives of Beverly Hills cast on a number of occasions.

-As The Inquisitr previously reported, Richards also addressed a recent run-in she had with Lisa Vanderpump on last week’s Watch What Happens Live, revealing that during a visit to a restaurant, she and her party were awkwardly sat right next to her one-time friend and her husband, Ken Todd, but didn’t say much of anything to each other.
+As The Inquisitr previously reported, Richards also addressed a recent run-in she had with Lisa Vanderpump on last week’s Watch What Happens Live.
+During the interview, she revealed that during a visit to a restaurant, she and her party were awkwardly sat right next to her one-time friend and her husband, Ken Todd, but didn’t say much of anything to each other.